calumngimhk/calumngimhk.github.io/_posts/2019-07-18-router-first-line-of-defence.md

 >

-[Macchanger](https://wiki.archlinux.org/index.php/MAC_address_spoofing) is aso integrated into the above wifi bash scripts and allow changing the external ip address with the mac address on demand
+[Macchanger](https://wiki.archlinux.org/index.php/MAC_address_spoofing) is aso integrated into the above wifi bash scripts which allow changing the external ip and the mac addresses on demand

 >